CarlKCarlK/range-set-blaze/benches/bench.md

 # Benchmarks

-## 'worst': Worst case for RangeSetInt
+## 'worst': Worst case for RangeSetBlaze

 * **Measure**: intake speed
-* **Candidates**: HashSet, BTreeSet, RangeSetInt
+* **Candidates**: HashSet, BTreeSet, RangeSetBlaze
 * **Vary**: *n* from 1 to 10,000, number of random integers
 * **Details**: Select *n* random integers randomly and uniformly from the range 0..=999 (with replacement).

 ### Results

-RangeSetInt is consistently 2.5 times slower than HashSet.
-On small sets, BTreeSet is competitive with HashSet, but gets almost as slow as RangeSetInt as the sets grow.
+RangeSetBlaze is consistently 2.5 times slower than HashSet.
+On small sets, BTreeSet is competitive with HashSet, but gets almost as slow as RangeSetBlaze as the sets grow.

 ### Conclusion

-RangeSetInt is not a good choice non-clumpy integers.
+RangeSetBlaze is not a good choice non-clumpy integers.
 However, it is not catastrophically worse.
 It is just 2.5 times worse.

 ![worst lines](https://raw.githubusercontent.com/fastlmm/PySnpTools/master/doc/source/lines.svg "worst lines")

-## 'vs_btree_set': Measure RangeSetInt on increasing clumpy integers
+## 'vs_btree_set': Measure RangeSetBlaze on increasing clumpy integers
 <!-- cmk000 rename case  -->

 * **Measure**: intake speed
-* **Candidates**: HashSet, BTreeSet, RangeSetInt
+* **Candidates**: HashSet, BTreeSet, RangeSetBlaze
 * **Vary**: *average clump size* from 1 (no clumps) to 1M (one big clump)
 * **Details**: We generate 1M integers in clumps.
 Each clump has size chosen uniformly random from roughly 1 to double *average clump size*.
 The clumps are random uniform in a range of roughly 1 to 10M.
 The exact range is sized so that the union of the 1M integers will cover 10% of the range.

 ### 'vs_btree_set' Results

-With no clumps, RangeSetInt is about 2.6 times slower than HashSet.
+With no clumps, RangeSetBlaze is about 2.6 times slower than HashSet.
 As the average clump size reaches 3, it becomes the best performer.
 As the average clump size goes past 100, it is a steady 30 times faster than HashTable and 10 times faster than BTreeSet.

-If we are allowed to input the clumps as ranges (instead of as individual integers), then RangeSetInt is 200 times faster than HashTable and 60 times faster than BTreeSet.
+If we are allowed to input the clumps as ranges (instead of as individual integers), then RangeSetBlaze is 200 times faster than HashTable and 60 times faster than BTreeSet.

 ### vs_btree_set' Conclusion

-RangeSetInt is a great choice for clumpy integers.
+RangeSetBlaze is a great choice for clumpy integers.

 ![vs_btree_set](../target/criterion/vs_btree_set/report/lines.svg "vs_btree_set")